 One Simmons-ism that I find particularly applicable to tech is his notion of something being, not over-hyped, not under-hyped, but properly-hyped.
 It’s like the Gartner Hype Cycle, but applied to jocks, as they go from overhyped college star to underhyped, struggling young pro to properly-hyped veteran.

-Take Lebron James.
-When he was a high school freshman with a bodybuilder’s physique, he was already overhyped.
-The hype only grew when James skipped college and instantly became an NBA star.
-By year 4, though, James began taking heat, from nitpickers who latched onto his (occasionally) poor dribbling and (relatively) weak 3-point shooting, to critics who pointed out his inability to win an NBA championship.
+Take LeBron James.
+As a high school freshman with a muscular build, he was already getting a lot of attention.
+The excitement only increased when James decided to skip college and quickly became an NBA star.
+However, by his fourth year, he started facing criticism, from those who focused on his (sometimes) shaky dribbling and (comparatively) poor 3-point shooting, to critics who highlighted his failure to win an NBA championship.

 When he messily switched teams, gave up his Alpha Dog status to teammate Dwyane Wade, and still failed to win a championship in his first year, the naysayers seized on every opportunity to call him a choke artist, a waste of talent, a loser.
 By the end of that season, James was stupendously under-hyped.